ALL Metrics

 Introduction

 Echinococcus granulosus has a 2-host life cycle.
 Dogs and other canines are definitive hosts, whereas sheep and other herbivorous animals are intermediate hosts.
-Humans serve as an incidental intermediate host (dead end), acquiring infection by ingestion of food contaminated with feces from dogs harboring E. granulosus eggs.2
+Humans serve as an incidental intermediate host (dead end), infected by the ingestion of food contaminated with feces from dogs harboring E. granulosus eggs.2

-Eggs develop into larva (hydatid cyst) In duodenum, It pierces through the intestinal wall and gets into the portal circulation and is transported to the liver or lungs or seldom to other organs.
-The host immune response attempts to eliminate the parasites.
-Thus, an inflammatory reaction occurs around the areas where the parasite is lodged; the host immune reaction may kill many of the parasites, yet some of them may avoid being killed and grow to become hydatid cysts, surrounded by fibrous connective tissue, and become fluid-filled bladder-like cysts called hydatid cysts, which are most frequently located in the liver (60-70%, in the right lobe) or lung (20-30%), but can occur in any organ such as the spleen and kidney (35%), brain and heart (11.5%), and also in bones in rare cases.2
+Eggs develop into a larva in the duodenum.
+The larva pierces the intestinal wall, enters the portal circulation, and is transported to the liver, lungs, or seldom, to other organs.
+The host immune response attempts to eliminate the parasites after tissue invasion, where an inflammatory reaction occurs around the sites where the parasites are lodged.
+Although the immune response destroy many parasites, some survive, escape elimination, and continue to develop into hydatid cysts, surrounded by fibrous connective tissue, and become fluid-filled bladder-like cysts, usually in the liver (60-70%, in the right lobe) or lung (20-30%).
+Hydatid cysts can also occur in other organs such as the spleen and kidney (35%), brain and heart (11.5%), and bones in rare cases.2

 Patients and methods